 - Rate Limits - Establish a single approach to rate limiting of API resources, and apply consistently across all API operations.

 - Caching - Learn about common approaches to caching, and make sure it is applied through API operations.

-- eTags - Learn about etags (https://en.wikipedia.org/wiki/HTTP_ETag), and employ them as part of your caching strategy, and usage of HTTP elements.
+- eTags - Learn about etags are used as part of caching and operations, and employ them as part of your caching strategy, and usage of HTTP elements.

 - Request-Ids - Employ Request-Ids if possible providing added details for logging, auditing, and reporting on API usage.

-- UTF-8 - Make sure you use UTF-8 encoding for your API responses, supporting proper encoding.
+- UTF-8 - UTF-8 is a character encoding capable of encoding all possible characters, or code points, in Unicode.
+The encoding is variable-length and uses 8-bit code units.
+Make sure you use UTF-8 encoding for your API responses, supporting proper encoding.

 - CORS - Enable CORS for your API endpoints, providing the most flexibility possible in making API calls.